ak212/Poker-Bot/README.md

 ## To Do:

 ### GUI
-* Splash screen for configuration?
+* Splash screen for game configuration
-* Player cards
-* Community cards

 ### Game
-* know when someone is all in - create side pot if two or more other players in the hand

 ### Bot
 * actions based on pot odds